Web-Development-For-Humans/.github/profile/README.md

 A Full Stack Development Course
 * Learn at your own pace
-* Use the same tools professionals use
+* Learn with the same tools pros use
 * Automated assignments with autograding
 * Have fun